califano-lab/vespa.aracne/README.md

 1. The regulator.
 2. The target.
 3. The MI (Mutual Information) of the pair.
+4. Spearman's correlation of the pair.
+5. The prior probability of the pair.
-4. The pvalue of the pair (assessed during the consolidation step by integrating the bootstraps).
+6. The pvalue of the pair (assessed during the consolidation step by integrating the bootstraps).

 ## Input file format
-### Gene lists
+### Gene / phosphosite lists
 A text file, containing one gene symbol per line, e.g.
 ```
 g165